rustviz/rustviz-tutorial/src/rust-basics.md

 ```

 ## Copies
-For simple types like integers, we can freely copy values.
-For example, we can
+For simple types like integers, we can copy values.
+For example, we can bind the
-bind the value `5` to `x` and then bind `y` with a copy of `x`:
+value `5` to `x` and then bind `y` with a copy of `x`:
 ```rust
 {{#rustdoc_include assets/code_examples/copy/source.rs}}
 ```